lgvo/express-promise-wrapper/README.md

 ```

-This will create a wrap function that calls next if catch a error and use objects returns to write to the response.
+This will create a wrap function that calls "next" callback if catch a error and use objects returns to write to the response.

 ### The return object